Cachia36/Cloud-ticketing-app-dotnet-gcp/README.md

 # Cloud Ticketing App (.NET + GCP)

+The hosted website can be accessed here: https://cloud-ticket-app-665990973538.europe-west1.run.app/Authenticator

 A cloud-native ticket management backend built with **.NET**, containerized using **Docker**, and integrated with **Google Cloud Platform (GCP)** for deployment and scaling.

 📌 **Purpose**: Developed as part of the SWD6.3B coursework and added to my portfolio to demonstrate backend development, cloud integration, and DevOps-ready engineering.